Top 15 Venture Capital Firms Investing in Logistics

 Late Stage VC Firms in Logistics

-It's also worth noting that some versatile firms, like Eclipse Ventures and Colle Capital, invest across multiple funding stages.
+Keep in mind that some venture capital firms, like Colle Capital, are opportunistic and invest across multiple funding stages.

-Here is our breakdown of the top VC firms focusing on the logistics sector, including key details about their investment stages, geographic focus, and what makes each firm a strong potential partner.
+Here is a closer look at the top VC firms focusing on the logistics sector.
+We've included key details about their investment stages, geographic focus, and what makes each firm a compelling partner for founders.

 1. Eclipse Ventures